Yungas tyrannulet: Breeding

 Nothing is known about the Yungas tyrannulet's breeding biology.

 Vocalization

 The Yungas tyrannulet's song is "a slightly accelerating series of 3–5 whistled notes successively dropping in pitch, first note longest".
 Pairs also sing an antiphonal duet with one member singing a short burry note and the other a more complex series of notes.

 Status

-The IUCN has assessed the Yungas tyrannulet as Vulnerable.
+The IUCN has assessed the Yungas tyrannulet as Near Threatened.
 It has a limited range and its estimated population of between 2500 and 10,000 mature individuals is believed to be decreasing.
 "Its habitat is thought to be declining owing to large-scale conversion of forest habitat to subsistence farming." it is considered rare in Peru and in Bolivia is known from fewer than 10 locations, three of which are protected areas.
 "Further surveys needed in order to determine true population size and trends, and to ascertain whether the species can persist in mosaics of coffee plantations and forest."